 Re-elected to the board for three-year terms in the producer category were Hill; James Heimerl, from Johnstown, Ohio; Bill Kessler, Mexico, Mo.; and E. Ray Summerlin, Dunn, N.C.

-“We have excellent leadership in Bryan, Don and Sam, as well as quality, dedicated industry representatives in the new board members who were elected,” says Neil Dierks, NPPC chief executive officer.
+“We have excellent leadership in R.C., Randy and Howard and quality, dedicated industry representatives in the new board members who were elected,” said NPPC chief executive officer Neil Dierks.
 “I know that all of them will work diligently and tirelessly on behalf of America’s pork producers.”

-Producers C. Ray Noecker, Ashville, Ohio; E. Ray Summerlin Jr., Rose Hill, N.C.; and Todd Wiley, Walker, Iowa, were elected to NPPC Nominating Committee, which reviews the credentials of candidates for the organization’s board of directors.
+Producers Dave Moody, from Nevada, Iowa, and Kraig Westerbeek, from Warsaw, N.C., were elected for two-year terms to NPPC’s Nominating Committee, which reviews the credentials of candidates for the organization’s board of directors.